-Follow the measures highlighted by the triangle-shaped arrows
+► Follow the measures highlighted by the triangle-shaped arrows

-4 Introduction
+4. Introduction

 The Absolute Positioning System (APS) determines the absolute position and velocity of the elevator car by reading a fixed installed code tape in the hoistway.
-It transmits this information using a specified interface e.g. CAN2.0A or RS485 to the downstream processing unit (e.g. elevator controller).
+It transmits this safety related information using a specified interface e.g. CAN2.0A or RS485 to the downstream processing unit (e.g. elevator controller).

-The APS system consists of the APS sensor, the code tape. the guide clips and position indicator clips.
+The APS system consists of the APS sensor, the code tape, the guide clips and position indicator clips.
 The sensor is mounted on the elevator car and the code tape is mounted with the clips within the elevator hoistway.

-The information of the absolute position is coded on the code tape.
-The APS sensor is based on a camera system which scans the code tape with its own IR illumination.
-The sensor evaluates the position information from the code tape.
-It also calculates the velocity of the elevator car using two positions at two different times.
-The position and velocity information is transmitted over the interface to a downstream processing unit.
+The information of the absolute position is encoded on the code tape.
+The APS sensor is based on a dual camera system which scans the code tape with its own IR illumination.
+The sensor evaluates the position information from the code tape and also calculates the velocity of the elevator car using two positions at two different times.
+The position and velocity information is transmitted over the interface to the downstream processing unit.
+The APS is certified according to SIL 3 IEC 61508.

-Depending on the implementation, the APS sensor can be used to compensate for building compression relative to the absolute hoistway position as well as detect the floor/ door zone.
+Depending on the implementation, the APS sensor can be used to compensate for building compression relative to the absolute hoistway position as well as detect the floor/door zone.
 To do so, a special clip, the position indicator clip, is used to mount on the code tape in the hoistway.
 If the clip is detected by the APS sensor, the corresponding bit is set to high and this information is transmitted as part of the protocol to the downstream processing unit.